ev1stensberg/techblog/src/posts/17-performance.md

 #### CSS optimizations

-When optimizing CSS, we made sure that we used built in optimizations for css.
-Webpack and its plugins had built in performance.
-Webpack 4 has a plugin named `mini-css-extract-plugin`, which makes it possible for us to convert scss back to css files.
+When optimizing CSS, we made sure that we used built-in optimizations for CSS.
+Webpack and its plugins had built-in performance.
+Webpack 4 has a plugin named `mini-css-extract-plugin`, which makes it possible for us to convert SCSS back to CSS files.

 #### Offline first and Workbox

 We decided to cache JavaScript and CSS files using [workbox](https://developers.google.com/web/tools/workbox/).
 This was relatively easy and we got a simple service worker up quite quickly.

 #### Upgrading Babel and polyfills

 Babel is a great tool and has done great with respect to developer experience lately.
-We were able to add concepts like browser support through polyfills and tree shaking with the hardest thing being to install the correct dependency.
-With a full-configured front end build, we ended up with these babel packages.
+We were able to add concepts like browser support (through polyfills) and tree shaking, with the hardest thing being to install the correct dependency.
+With a fully-configured front-end build, we ended up with these babel packages:

 ```json